peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/4-deploy-yaml.md

 Copy the command under where it says "Log in with this token".
 Then go to your terminal that was given and paste that command and press enter.

 ### 2. Create new project
-Create a new project in your cluster by entering the following command:
+Create a new project in your cluster by entering the following command **(please use the toolbox terminal that we provided in the workshop, NOT the MySQL terminal that we just opened in our previous lab)**:

     oc new-project <your-user-id>-ostoy